sourabhteke1989/JavaTutorials/JavaTutorials/src/com/maxlogic/tutorials/java8/defaultmethods/java8.defaultmethods.md

 - Consuming interface default methods using InterfaceName.super.methodName() syntax (Only for default methods)
-     - Class calling immediate implemented interface - Yes allowed
+     - Class calling immediate implemented interface - **Allowed**
-     - Class calling default method of not immediate implemented interface but in multi inheretance. - Not allowed.
+     - Class calling default method of not immediate implemented interface but in multi inheretance. - **Not allowed**

 ```
 	@Override